- What is Keyword Gap Analysis?

-Ahrefs interface is beginners friendly, and easier to use for even novice.
+Ahrefs interface is beginners friendly and easier to use for even novices.
 By the way, you can learn more about Ahrefs in my detailed Ahrefs review.

 Content gap analysis 🤔

-Often a lot of SEO’s and tools interchangeably keyword gap analysis and content gap analysis.
+Often many SEOs and tools interchangeably use the team keyword gap analysis with content gap analysis.

-I believe in the days to come, the content gap analysis should mean only to compare two pieces of content, and finding the gap between them.
+I believe in the days to come, the content gap analysis should mean only comparing two pieces of content and finding the gap between them.

 Until then, enjoy this tutorial on keyword gap analysis.
 Feel free to ask any questions if you have.

-Meanwhile do check out these popular articles from SEO category:
+Meanwhile do check out these popular articles from the SEO category: